Become a peer education coordinator

 I created a team in my local area by running socials and worked with my County to get everyone working together. - Katie, 4 coordinator, London and South East

-Why become a 4 coordinator?
+Why become a peer educator coordinator?

-4 (peer education) is growing at a phenomenal rate.
+4 (Peer Education) is growing at a phenomenal rate.
 If you're a guiding member aged 18 or over we need your support to get more girls and young women involved.

-As a 4 Coordinator you will:
+As a peer educator coordinator you will:

 - link leaders and peer educators together to organise sessions